chingchenms/llvm/docs/Coroutines.rst

     %inc = add i32 %n.val, 1
     br label %coro.start

-When control reaches `coro.suspend`_ intrinsic, the coroutine is suspended.
+When control reaches `coro.suspend`_ intrinsic, the coroutine is suspended and returns control back to the caller.
 The conditional branch following the `coro.suspend` intrinsic indicates two alternative continuation for the coroutine, one for normal resume, another for destroy.
 The boolean parameter to `coro.suspend` indicates whether a